theNewDynamic/thenewdynamic.com/content/en/solutions/_index.md

 ---
-title: Our Agile Pricing Plans
-linktitle: Agile Pricing
-private: true
+title: Solutions for Every Stage for Every Budget
+linkTitle: Solutions
+menu:
+  main:
+    weight: 20
+    pre: critical
 exclude_collection: true
-url: /agile-pricing-plans
+description: |
-description: Our Pay-as-you go model lets you control your budget and keeps our team accountable.
+  Our Pay-as-you go model lets you control your budget and keeps our team accountable.
+  #### Like salary for a junior staff member

+  When you hire The New Dynamic, you get an experienced team and well-honed processes for the same pay, only you can fire us at any time.
 disclaimer: |
   All plans are paid monthly in advance with no commitment.
 Proactive Management and Ongoing Care plans are for existing or migration customers only.